 Every 5 feet of upward movement costs 2 squares of movement.
-For example, an assassin with a speed of 30 feet casts smoke stairs on himself, then moves 10 feet across the ground to a smoking fire and
+For example, an assassin with a speed of 30 feet casts smoke stairs on neelf then moves 10 feet across himself, then moves 10 feet across the ground to a smoking fire and ascends 10 feet vertically in a single move action.